fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 ## Prerequisites

-1. Review the information in [Planning number ports](port-order-overview.md)
+1. Review the information in [Planning number ports](port-order-overview.md).
-1. Gather related documentation pertaining to porting numbers for your country or region
+1. Gather related documentation pertaining to porting numbers for your country or region.
     1. Use the drop-down to select the country/region where you're getting numbers.
 Find information about availability and the downloadable PDF LOA forms required for porting numbers.
 Other documentation might be necessary.

        > [!div class="op_single_selector"]